sowmyathogiti/Healthify/README.md

 6. As a user, I want to view challenge data for the rest of their group, so I can learn new things from group members.

-7. As a user, I want to able to view data from past challenges, so I can use my past data in my future challenges
+7. As a user, I want to able to view data from past challenges, so I can use my past data in my future challenges.

+8. As a user, I want to able to access the drop-down list given in an application.

 ## Security must be addressed throughout the app: